Project Update

 Document Library

-Key project documentation is available to download at the links below.
-We will be adding more documentation as the project progresses.
+Key project documentation will be available to download here as the project progresses.

 Public Consultation

-Voltalia is committed to engaging early with the local community and it is important to us that those with an interest in the project have the opportunity to view and comment on the plans as they take shape.
+Voltalia is committed to engaging early with the local community and it is important to us that those with an interest in the project can view and comment on the plans as they take shape.

 You can help shape our proposals by telling us what matters to you and your community.
 Your feedback on the project is very important to us and will help inform the final design of the project.

-All consultation materials are still available to view via our consultation website.
+Consultation materials and FAQs from our first consultation are available to review on our consultation website.

 Community Benefits